Google My Business Updates

 August 17-2020 update

-Google My Business is making it easier for small business owners to edit different sections of your profile directly from search, saving you time from logging in to the GMB dashboard.
+Google My Business is making it easier for small business owners to edit different sections of their profile directly from search, saving you time from logging in to the GMB dashboard.
 It is now possible to edit your store hours, business profile, add photos, view customer insights, create posts and more.
-This update was rolled out in mid August 2020 and there will be additional shortcuts coming in the next few months.
+This update was rolled out in mid-August 2020 and there will be additional shortcuts coming in the next few months.
 According to 9 to 5 Google, both Google Maps and Google My Business will have improved performance pages that will put more data in the hands of business owners.
 To be able to access edits to GMB profile directly from search, you can use the term “my business” or your business name to search on Google on desktop or mobile devices.
 It is important to note that you must be logged in to your Google account in order to see your business listing on the search results.

 Here is a short video I recorded explaining how to access GMB profile editing tools directly from search